Using hostname¶

 that does not hold for internationalized hostnames.

-Althouh both valid, straße.example
+Althouh both valid, straße.example is not equivalent to

 >>> 'straße.example'.upper()